 Civil Code Section 827 Requirements for Notice of Rent Increase

 A thirty-day notice is required if the increase, either by itself or combined with any other rent increase in the one year period before the effective date, is no more than 10%.
-A sixty-day notice is required if the increase, either by itself or combined with any other rent increase in the one year period before the effective date, is more than 10%.
+A ninety-day notice is required if the increase, either by itself or combined with any other rent increase in the one year period before the effective date, is more than 10%.
 If the rent increase notice is served by mail, the required notice period must be extended by an additional five days.